AVAnnotate/documentation/pages/templates.md

 **Spreadsheet Header** <br>
 **Start Time:**  marks the point in time in minutes and seconds that is the target of an annotation. <br>
 **End Time:**  may be the same as start time for a point in time or may correspond to the end of a range of time that is the target of the annotation. <br>
-**Annotation:** This is the body of the annotation (e.g., transcription, notes on environmental sounds, formal features, etc.) Basic HTML tags are allowed in the body of annotations including: b
+**Annotation:** This is the body of the annotation (e.g., transcription, notes on environmental sounds, formal features, etc.) Basic HTML tags are allowed in the body of annotations including: `b`
 `em`
 `i`
-`b`
+`italic`
+`strong`
 `br`
 `blockquote`
 `p`